System requirements and compatibility

 Validating free disk space

-The following table provides details on the minimum required disk space to install Citrix Workspace app for Windows.
+The following table provides details on the required disk space to install the Citrix Workspace app.

 |Installation type||Required disk space|